Werner-Staeblein/Project-2-modified-resubmit/README.md

 - **[Visual Code Studios](https://code.visualstudio.com/)** - IDE used to draft the webiste and make working progress remarks in the README.md including placehoders to check for final polishing

-- **[Google Chrome Dev Tools](https://developers.google.com/web/tools/chrome-devtools)**- To check responsiveness of page, debug code, and important lighthouse checks for performance, accessibility, best practices, SEO
+- **[Google Chrome Dev Tools](https://developers.google.com/web/tools/chrome-devtools)**- to check responsiveness of page, debug code, and important lighthouse checks for performance, accessibility, best practices, SEO

 - **[Techsini](https://techsini.com/multi-mockup/index.php)** - to generate multi-device image with different screen-sizes and devices possibly used by user